EverythingMe/vertex/README.md

 3. Automatic Data Validation

+4. Automatic generation of Swagger from API definitions, for easy documentation

-4. An integrated testing framework for your API
+5. An integrated testing framework for your API

-5. A middleware framework similar (but not compliant) to negroni
+6. A middleware framework similar (but not compatible) to negroni

-6. Batteries included: JSON rendering, Auto Recover, Static File Serving, Request Logging, and more
+7. Batteries included: JSON rendering, Auto Recover, Static File Serving, Request Logging, and more